 Human factor knowledge

-Human factors knowledge describes available knowledge coming from previous research about how to solve the problems that have been identified in the problem analysis.
+Human factors knowledge describes available knowledge coming from previous research about solving the problems that have been identified during the problem analysis.
 The key problems relevant for human factors are information overload, situational awareness, autonomy, and learning a new protocol.
-Thus the following questions should be answered:
+The following questions should be answered:

 When does information overload occur?

 In case of divided attention, there is a high risk for information overload and distraction by low priority messages.
-Therefore the developed system should be context-aware so it can limit this risk by adapting the message to the situation [Arimura et al. (2001)].
+Therefore, the developed system should be context-aware so it can limit this risk by adapting the message to the situation [Arimura et al. (2001)].

-Overload might appear due to a competition for the operator’s attention that is going on between different information items.
+Overload might appear due to a competition for the operator’s attention that is going on between multiple information items.
 If automated systems handle many tasks, the operator can deal with high workload circumstances but will suffer from severe underload during quiet periods, probably losing his or her situational awareness [Neerincx (2008)].

-The information acquired at one particular moment does not necessarily serve for high-level situation awareness, for the user needs to recall the previous related information to understand the situation thoroughly.
+The information acquired at one specific moment does not necessarily serve for high-level situation awareness, for the user needs to recall the previous related information to understand the situation thoroughly.
 But constantly providing information might not be the solution because there will be a huge risk for information overload.
 Admittedly it is plausible to deliver needed information for the future task by task detection.
-The user might still fail to keep pace to the rapidly changing system and fulfil multi-threaded tasks[Porathe et al. (2014)].
+The user might still fail to keep pace to the rapidly changing system and fulfil multi-threaded tasks[Porathe et al. (2014)]. ?What wordt bedoeld?

 Which information do operators need for situational awareness?

-Understanding the current picture is not enough for full situational awareness.
+Understanding the current status is not enough for full situational awareness.
 Expert decision makers must be able to project their understanding into the future.
 This projection enables experts to make the decision which results in the best options in the future.
-Projection requires to have good mental models of the dynamic relationships between the relevant parts of the environment over time.
+Projection requires good mental models of the dynamic relationships between the relevant parts of the environment over time.
 Experts focus a lot on creating their futures via present decisions.
 In turn, experts do form these decisions out of their comprehension of the likely interactions of all the elements they deem both relevant and important [Gregory and Shanahan (2010)].

 Situational awareness can be enhanced by feedback, perceived information from the